Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 # Delayed terms and Forcing

 You can use `pdelay` to create a delayed term and `pforce` to force on it.
 These will help you emulate laziness in an otherwise strict language.
-More details at \[Delay and Force]\(TODO: LINK).
+More details at [Delay and Force](./CONCEPTS.md#delay-and-force).

 > Jack: Replace 'force on it' with something more descriptive e.g. 'call it' or 'run it'.